nicklockwood/ShapeScript/Help/getting-started.md

 If you have a more advanced editor such as [SubEthaEdit](https://subethaedit.net), [TextMate](https://macromates.com), [Sublime Text](https://www.sublimetext.com) or [Atom](https://atom.io) then it would be better to use one of these.
 An Integrated Development Environment (IDE) such as [Xcode](https://developer.apple.com/xcode/) is also a good option.

-No 3rd party editors currently support ShapeScript syntax directly, but if you set your editor to treat `.shape` files as another C-like language (e.g. C, Swift or Java) then it should do an acceptable job of syntax coloring and indenting.
+No third-party editors currently support ShapeScript syntax directly, but if you set your editor to treat `.shape` files as another C-like language (e.g. C, Swift or Java) then it should do an acceptable job of syntax coloring and indenting.
 Some editors (such as Xcode) will make this association automatically, which will save you having to do it each time you edit a ShapeScript file.

 ShapeScript will only ask you which editor you want to use the *first* time you edit a file, then it will remember your choice.
 If you change your mind later, you can select a different editor in Preferences (select the `ShapeScript > Preferences…` menu or press **Cmd-,**).